AppliedAcousticsChalmers/auralization-toolbox/README.md

 ## References

+Auralization of volumetrically sampled sound fields via ambisonics:

 > B. Støfringsdal and U.P.
 Svensson, 'Conversion of Discretely Sampled Sound Field Data to Aualization Formats,' J. Audio.
 Eng.
 Soc.
 54(5), pp. 380-400 (May 2006)

 > J. Sheaffer, M. van Walstijn, B. Rafaely, and K. Kowalczyk, 'Binaural Reproduction of Finite Difference Simulations Using Spherical Array Processing', IEEE/ACM TASLP 23(12), pp. 2125-2135 (Dec.
 2015)

+Auralization of sound fields sampled on a spherical surface via ambisonics:

+> I. Balmages and B. Rafaely, 'Open-sphere designs for spherical microphone arrays,' IEEE TASLP, vol. 15, no. 2, pp. 727– 732 (2007)

+Direct auralization of volumetrically sampled sound fields:

 > M. A. Poletti and U. P. Svensson, 'Beamforming Synthesis of Binaural Responses From Computer Simulations of Acoustic Spaces,' J. Acoust.
 Soc.
 Am.
 124, pp. 301–315 (2008)

+As to our awareness, direct auralization of sound fields sampled along surfaces via ambisonics as well as auralization of sound fields sampled on a cubical surface via ambisonics has not been presented before.

 ## License